Standard position for surfaces in link complements in arbitrary 3-manifolds: Introduction

 \subsection{Alternating links in the 3-sphere and beyond}

-Normal and standard form for surfaces in alternating links in the 3-sphere have had many applications.
-Historically, Menasco used it to prove a number of results for alternating link compelments in 3-sphere, such as classifying when the link is prime, split and hyperbolic \cite{Menasco1984}, and determining when a surface is incompressible \cite{Menasco1985}.
-Together with Thistlethwaite, they used it to show that the only reducible Dehn fillings are the expected ones on $(2,q)$-torus knots~\cite{MenascoThistlethwaite}, and thus to prove the cabling conjecture for all alternating knots.
+Normal and standard form for surfaces in the complement of alternating links in the 3-sphere have had many applications.
+Historically, Menasco used it to prove a number of results for alternating link complements in the 3-sphere, such as classifying when the link is prime, split and hyperbolic \cite{Menasco1984}, and determining when a surface is incompressible \cite{Menasco1985}.
+Menasco and Thistlethwaite used it to show that the only reducible Dehn fillings are the expected ones on $(2,q)$-torus knots~\cite{MenascoThistlethwaite}, and thus to prove the cabling conjecture for all alternating knots.
 Lackenby used normal form to describe exceptional Dehn fillings \cite{lac00}.
 Howie used it to show that essential embedded surfaces with boundary can be used to detect classical alternating links \cite{Howie2017}.
 Hass, Thompson and Tsvietkova used it to give universal polynomial bounds for the number of embedded surfaces in alternating link complements \cite{HTT1, HTT2}.
-These are just some examples of numerous applications to alternating links in 3-sphere.
+These are just some examples of numerous applications to alternating links in the 3-sphere.

 In recent years, there has been significant interest in the study of alternating projections onto surfaces besides the 2-sphere, for example due to Adams~\cite{Adams:ToroidAlt}, Hayashi~\cite{Hayashi}, Ozawa~\cite{oza06}, Howie~\cite{how15t}, and others.
 There has also been interest in alternating knots within manifolds besides the 3-sphere, such as virtual knots, for example by Adams~\cite{Adams:ThickenedSfces}, Champanerkar, Kofman, and Purcell~\cite{CKP:Biperiodic}, and Howie and Purcell~\cite{HowiePurcell}.
 The weakly generalized alternating links of this paper match those of Howie and Purcell.
 They include classical alternating knots on a 2-sphere in the 3-sphere, and also include many of the other generalizations above, including families of toroidally alternating knots and alternating knots on other Heegaard surfaces, alternating knots in thickened surfaces, i.e.\ virtual alternating knots, and further examples still.
 The full definition of such links is given in \refsec{WGA}.